After Robert Gonnella has left

 Having said that, it’s not exactly extraordinary that a band

 which was founded in 1983 has lots of stories to tell.
-And it’s
+And

 not extraordinary that lots of wild thrash recordings were cut during